Job Search Advice

 Advice for the Job Search from a Recent Graduate:

-If you are applying for teaching jobs, you should go to the JMM, which is in January in San Diego.
+If you are applying for teaching jobs, you should go to the JMM, which is held January 6-9, 2021 in Washington, DC.
 You will probably get some interviews here if you apply for them.
 You should also apply to give a 10 or 20 minute presentation.
-The deadline for abstract submission for 2017 year was September 28th, and is typically around then.
+The deadline for abstract submission for 2021 year was September 15, 2020.
 The deadline to apply for funding is about a week later.
 Here is the website where these dates should be listed, hopefully soon:

 If you are applying to research jobs, you should apply to the NSF Postdoctoral Fellowship.
-In 2017 the deadline is October 18th.
+In 2020 the deadline is October 21.
 You need to have a sponsor well before then, so plan ahead.
-Note that the deadline is always the third Wedneday in October.
+Note that the deadline is always the third Wednesday in October.
 Here is the website:

 For everyone: Job applications start being due in late October and continue for months.
 Large batches will be due on 11/1, 11/15, 12/1, and 12/15, though some are later.
 It’s a good idea to start drafting research/teaching statements and getting letter writers during August if you haven’t begun already.